Shahid9370/ZenVue-JobRecommender/README.md

 - **Future Enhancements:** Integration of **Applicant Tracking System (ATS)** for better job matching and resume parsing.

 ---
+## Frontend Live Demo
+You can check out the live demo of the frontend UI here:
+_Live Demo_ -

+**Please note that this demo will not show job recommendations or resume parsing functionality as it only includes the UI.
+To access the full platform with backend features, you need to clone the project and follow the installation steps below.**
+---

 ## Getting Started